puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 ### Additional considerations

-It is possible that in the future the outcome of a step will be known sometime before the step is completed.
+It is possible that in the future the outcome of a step will be known long before the step is completed.
 For example, a step may succeed and then perform some cleanup work.